creitve/cartomatic/README.md

     vagrant up
     ```

-    Please wait.
-It may takes from 5 to 15 minutes.
+    Provision can take from 5 to 15 minutes per machine.

 #### Building your own image

-We use [Packer](https://packer.io) configurations for building Vagrant images.
+We use [Packer](https://packer.io) configurations to build Vagrant images.

 1. Switch to `build/` directory.